 If you’re all about museums and shopping, the Upper East Side is a good option (though Chelsea has more to offer in the way of galleries).
 The Lower East Side are good for feeling connected to the action.
 Williamsburg is surely where twenty-somethings will be drawn.
 The West Village and Brooklyn Heights are a bit more chilled out, with their brownstones and quiet(er) coffee shops.

 It’s not impossible to get lost in New York City, but it’s not easy!
-A well-defined grid of streets and world-class subway system ensure you’ll have options when it comes to getting around; Citi Bike’s 13,000 bicycles available throughout the city are a great choice, too.
+A well-defined grid of streets and a world-class subway system ensures you’ll have options when it comes to getting around; Citi Bike’s 13,000 bicycles available throughout the city are a great choice, too.
 Taxi cabs and Lyft/Uber are more good options, but be careful; those prices add up in a hurry.

 The New York City metro area is served by three major international airports.